 “The positive effects are actually comprehensive – but they are all traceable to the reduction in body weight”, emphasises Ebenbichler.
 And this weight loss needs to be ascertained after the surgery.
 “The first 1 ½ years are the critical time, when patients start eating less and change their diet and lifestyle, and in which they take all sorts of medication.
 This is a very decisive period”, the physician continues.
 A good many patients are wary of undergoing such surgery because of these challenges, although health insurance “covers it generously”, as Ebenbichler notes.
 He explains that it is not a bad bargain for the insurance, because “after two years the investment proves cost-effective”.

-Christoph Ebenbichler studied medicine in Innsbruck and, after several years of working at the Department of Medicine and Molecular Microbiology at the Washington University School of Medicine in St. Louis, USA, he returned to Innsbruck where he obtained his venia docendi for internal medicine at the Medical University of Innsbruck.
+Personal details Christoph Ebenbichler studied medicine in Innsbruck and, after several years of working at the Department of Medicine and Molecular Microbiology at the Washington University School of Medicine in St. Louis, USA, he returned to Innsbruck where he obtained his venia docendi for internal medicine at the Medical University of Innsbruck.

 Publications and contributions